 LIV Golf had a huge impact on the game in 2022, attracting some of the world's best players to compete in its eight tournaments between June and October.

-Spain’s world-famous Valderrama will make its debut as a LIV Golf course between 30 June and 2 July.
-The move represents a significant coup for LIV Golf as the much-loved course has been a fixture on the DP World Tour (formerly the European Tour) since 1988.
+That move represents a significant coup for LIV Golf as the much-loved course had been a fixture on the DP World Tour (formerly the European Tour) since 1988.
 Most recently it hosted October's Andalucia Masters, and has held many other high-profile tournaments, including the 1997 Ryder Cup, won by Europe.

-Below is the full list of dates and venues for the 2023 LIV Golf season:
+Below is the full list of dates, venues and results for the 2023 LIV Golf season.

 - February 24-26: Mexico - El Camaleon Golf Club